aws/aws-cdk/packages/@aws-cdk/aws-stepfunctions/README.md

 Any Step Functions state machine that has been created outside the stack can be imported into your CDK stack.

-State machines can be imported by their ARN via the `StateMachine.fromStateMachineArn()` or by their resource name via the `StateMachine.fromStateMachineName()` API
+State machines can be imported by their ARN via the `StateMachine.fromStateMachineArn()` API.
+In addition, the StateMachine can be imported via the `StateMachine.fromStateMachineName()` method, as long as they are in the same account/region as the current construct.

 ```ts
 const app = new App();